simmplecoder/area51/logs/Implementation Status.md

    After going through code review, easy of use increased and in general semantics got much clearer.

-   Bugfix: post increment was pre incrementing.
+   Bugfix: post increment_both was pre incrementing.
 Fixed.
 Added full support for Iterator and OutputIterator concept.

    Bugfix: `transformer<>()` was incorrectly deducing types which lead to storing functor as reference.
    Now the transformer will strip off references and constness.